EXPERIENCED & COMPASSIONATE LEGAL GUIDANCE

 PROTECTING ASSETS IN DIVORCE THROUGHOUT MANHATTAN, BROOKLYN, THE BRONX, QUEENS, & STATEN ISLAND

 Statistically, over 50 percent of marriages end in divorce.
-Prenuptial agreements anticipate this possibility and establish enforceable terms that decide what will happen if a couple chooses to seek a divorce.
-Postnuptial agreements are a type of nuptial agreement that is created after the marriage begins.
+Prenuptial agreements, or prenups, anticipate this possibility and establish enforceable terms that decide what will happen if a couple chooses to end their marriage.
+Postnuptial agreements, or postnups, are a type of nuptial agreement that is created after the marriage begins.

-Signing a prenuptial or postnuptial agreement does not necessarily mean you believe your marriage will end in divorce.
-Discussing a prenuptial or postnuptial agreement can make for an uncomfortable conversation, but it may behoove you to explore what these agreements can accomplish for all parties.
+Signing a prenuptial or postnuptial agreement does not necessarily mean you believe your marriage will end.
+Discussing a prenup or postnup can make for an uncomfortable conversation, but it may behoove you to explore what these agreements can accomplish for all parties.